Understanding Your Car Accident Settlement

 If another driver causes your car accident in Texas, you will likely be contacted by the at-fault driver’s insurance company.
 They might ask you a few questions.
 Or they might even make you an offer to settle your accident claim on the spot.

-It can be very tempting to accept a settlement offer for your auto accident but it’s important to understand exactly what you are agreeing to before you accept or reject a settlement offer.
+It can be very tempting to accept a settlement offer for your car accident but it’s important to understand exactly what you are agreeing to before you accept or reject a settlement offer.
 That’s why it’s important to talk to a car accident attorney as soon as possible.

 What they’re really trying to do is get you to accept a lowball settlement before you know the full extent of your accident-related expenses.
 Over the course of your lifetime, your accident could cost you thousands or even millions in medical bills, lost income and other expenses.
 That’s why it’s important that you understand your settlement offer before you accept it.